bpires/handbook/js/index.md

 }
 ```

-The conditional checks the expression you pass to it for true or false value.
+The conditional checks the expression you pass to it for a true or false value.
 If you pass a number, that always evaluates to true unless it's 0.
 If you pass a string, it always evaluates to true unless it's an empty string.
 Those are general rules of casting types to a boolean.

 Did you notice the curly braces?
 That is called a **block**, and it is used to group a list of different statements.